It’s time to say eNOugh.

 No Contact Order – 50C

-A: A Civil No-Contact Order (sometimes commonly referred to as a “50C order”) is a restraining order that is designed specifically for victims of sexual assault or stalking who do NOT have a “personal relationship” with the offender.
+A Civil No-Contact Order (sometimes commonly referred to as a “50C order”) is a restraining order that is designed specifically for victims of sexual assault or stalking who do NOT have a “personal relationship” with the offender.
 It is different from a general restraining order because it allows a judge to order more specific forms of protection for a victim.
 However, it gives less protection than a Domestic Violence Protective Order (DVPO) because law enforcement has less ability to enforce it than they do a DVPO.

-A: In order to file for a “Civil No-Contact Order, you must NOT have a “personal relationship” with the offender and you must have been the victim of “unlawful conduct.”
+In order to file for a “Civil No-Contact Order, you must NOT have a “personal relationship” with the offender and you must have been the victim of “unlawful conduct.”
 North Carolina law defines only certain categories of relationships as meeting the definition of a “personal relationship.”
 Below are the current categories:

 - Are current or former spouses;

 - Are persons of opposite sex who live together or have lived together;

 - Are related as parents and children, including others acting in loco parentis to a minor child, or as grandparents and grandchildren.
 For purposes of this subdivision, an aggrieved party may not obtain an order of protection against a child or grandchild under the age of 16;

 - Have a child in common;